opf/openproject/docs/system-admin-guide/integrations/one-drive/drive-guide/README.md

 In this section we provide a few examples, in which we demonstrate how to go through the steps mentioned above with a specific toolset.
+> [!NOTE]
-> Note: following examples are explicitly written for this toolset and other mentioned preconditions, hence deviating
+> Following examples are explicitly written for this toolset and other mentioned preconditions, hence deviating
 > from the preconditions will cause the example to deviate.

 ### Example 1: Microsoft GRAPH explorer